Leland is a man of many interests including: history, politics, religion, and, lest all study and no play make Lee a dull boy, adventure!

 Regardless of who hit whom, the fact of the matter, in my case, is that all three of my deer hits happened at night.

-2. Reduce Ambient Light Inside Your Vehicle When Driving at Night
+2. Reduce Ambient Light Inside Your Vehicle at Night

 Lights from your radio, speedometer, track lights, etc., cause eye fatigue and glare inside the vehicle and reduce your visibility, thus increasing the likelihood of not seeing a deer wander or leap into your lane.
 There should be a knob that can dim the blinker switch, wiper switch, and so on.
 See manufacturers instructions to find your dimmer switch.